facebookresearch/spdl/docs/source/migration/pytorch.rst

        .build(num_threads=num_workers)
    )

-Running the pipelinn with different number of threads, we get the following result.
+Running the pipeline with different number of threads, we get the following result.

 .. include:: ../plots/migration_5.txt